JasonJWilliamsNY/purple_line_dev_doc/step7.rst

     .. note::

-      Even if your files were previously demultimplexed (as will generally be the case with illumina data) you must still complete this step to have your files appropriately associated with metadata.
+      Even if your files were previously demultimplexed (as will generally be the case with Illumina data) you must still complete this step to have your sequence read files appropriately associated with metadata.

   1. Click the 'Demultiplex reads' stop, then click :guilabel:`&demux reads` to